 The speed of ADSL broadband largely depends on a combination of your distance from a phone exchange and the quality of the connecting copper wires.

-In the areas where cable broadband is available it tends to offer the potential for a faster and more reliable connection to the internet.
+In the areas where cable broadband is available it tends to offer the potential for a faster and more reliable connection to the internet, commonly referred to as superfast broadband.

 Cable broadband is often available as part of an entertainment bundle, along with cable TV and landline calls.
 This type of package can be a cost efficient option if you're happy to tie all your services to one provider.